Skip to content

 Heinz Henghes and the Dunera Artists in Hay

-Ian Henghes, son of the sculptor Heinz Henghes, (formerly Gustav Heinrich Clusmann) shares insights into his father’s wartime internment in Australia, tracing his life and connections with fellow interned artists.
-His talk highlights friendships such as with Hein Heckroth and memories preserved by Klaus Friedeberger, while situating these encounters within the broader currents of Surrealism, abstraction, and the Bauhaus, showing how creative exchanges in the camp shaped the lasting legacy of the Dunera artists.
+On Tues.
+28th October 2025 at 7:00pm Ian Henghes, son of the sculptor Heinz Henghes, (formerly Gustav Heinrich Clusmann) shared insights into his father’s wartime internment in Australia, tracing his life and connections with fellow interned artists.
+His talk highlighted friendships such as with Hein Heckroth and memories preserved by Klaus Friedeberger, while situating these encounters within the broader currents of Surrealism, abstraction, and the Bauhaus, showing how creative exchanges in the camp shaped the lasting legacy of the Dunera artists.

 Tracing the story of the HMT Dunera in the archives of